NeerajHazarika/defi-guard-frontend/docs/ARCHITECTURE.md

 ## System Architecture

-DeFi Guard Frontend is a microservices-based security monitoring platform with six core services:
+DeFi Guard Frontend is a microservices-based security monitoring platform with seven core services:

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐